Planet-Factory/legacy-claude/BUILDING.md

 If you choose to use Microsoft Visual C/C++, follow the instructions on the [Python website](https://wiki.python.org/moin/WindowsCompilers).

 ### 3. Use pip to install python libraries
-Using command prompt, install the pip packages [cython](https://pypi.org/project/Cython/), [numpy](https://pypi.org/project/numpy/), and [matplotlib](https://pypi.org/project/matplotlib/), as well as [setuptools](https://pypi.org/project/setuptools/), if for some reason it is not already installed.
+Using the command prompt, install the following pip packages: [cython](https://pypi.org/project/Cython/), [numpy](https://pypi.org/project/numpy/), [matplotlib](https://pypi.org/project/matplotlib/), and [numba](https://pypi.org/project/numba/), as well as [setuptools](https://pypi.org/project/setuptools/), if for some reason it is not already installed.
 The syntax to install a package with pip is
 ```
 pip install PACKAGE